KOMODO NATIONAL PARK

 Prices depend on the luxury of the boat; well often, as this isn't always that clear.
 You also can join a 2, 3 or 4 day trip on seat-in base.

-Most visitors do a 2-day or 3-daytrip.
-I recommend a 2-day trip rather than a 3-daytrip because of the following reasons.
-The weather forecast for 2 days is more reliable than for 3 days, the 3 day-trips are all back in Labuan Bajo around noon, so this is actually 2,5 day, the 2-day trips are indeed two whole days and I think two days is a good amount of time to see the area.
+the 3 day-trips are all back in Labuan Bajo around noon, so this is actually 2,5 days while the 2-day trips are indeed two whole days and I think two days is a good amount of time to see the

 To book: how, when & what?

 That is the biggest challenge.
-There are hundreds of agents (2022 more than 300) and boats (2024 more than 700) in Labuan Bajo.
-Many of them have a website, but not all of them, plus a lot of subagents.
+There are hundreds of agents (in 2022 more than 300) and boats (2024 more than 700) in Labuan Bajo.
+Many of them have a website, but not all of

-If you are not visiting Komodo NP during the high season I suggest to do some research before on the internet, then come to Labuan Bajo and shop around so you really can see what you get and from whom.
-All trips for Komodo NP need to be booked via an agent who needs to report and register you with a copy of your passport with the harbourmaster.
-This needs to be arranged around 6 pm at the latest.
-Note that regulations change from time to time.
+If you are not visiting Komodo NP during the high season I suggest to do some research before on the internet, then come to Labuan Bajo and shop around so you really can see what you get and from

 Safety!

-The sea between Flores and Sumbawa, eg around Komodo National Park is unpredictable, can be very rough and is prone to whirlpools and currents, in particular near the islands Padar and Komodo.
-In combination with strong winds and heavy rain this can become a critical situation.
-Also the moonphases of new moon and full moon can negatively affect the currents and waves.
+Flores and Sumbawa, eg around Komodo National Park is unpredictable, can be very rough and is prone to whirlpools and currents, in particular near the islands Padar and Komodo.
+In combination

 A seaworthy boat and a captain who knows the area very well is a must plus many other things.
-Too much risk is often taken and even sometimes illegal sailing (=without a permit from the harbour master).
+Too much risk is often taken and even

-To come to the point: Labuan Bajo hasn't a good reputation when it comes to safety on water (actually the whole country hasn't).
+hasn't a good reputation when it comes to safety on water (actually the whole country hasn't).

 Boats for Komodo NP get a lot of attention on social media but this is usually about prices and facilities and less about safety.